 Although you need development and coding knowledge to use Google Scripts, you can also use its vast script libraries for various Google Workspace applications.

 So what exactly can you do with Google scripting?

 Google Scripts are primarily meant to create custom experiences in Google Workspace applications and extend the functions of the various Google applications.
-You can use them to develop cross-application experiences, call various Google services from other applications, create reusable scripts or templates for specific apps or the Google Workspace ecosystem generally.
+You can use them to develop cross-application experiences, call various Google services from other applications, and create reusable scripts or templates for specific apps or the Google Workspace ecosystem generally.